-In this blog I will show you multiple tips on how to clean your messy closet.
-As I mentioned on an earlier blog I recently returned from spending the winter in California.
-I’m now officially considered to be a snowbird.
+In this blog, I will show you multiple tips on how to clean your messy closet as doing so has many benefits for you.
+As I mentioned in an earlier blog, I recently returned from spending the winter in California.
+I’m now officially considered to be a “snowbird”.
 That means since retiring in December my hubby and I spend the cold winter months in a warm spot.

-It’s very fun but from a practical perspective this makes for a LOT of packing, unpacking and organizing closets in TWO homes.
+It’s very fun but from a practical perspective, this makes for a LOT of packing, unpacking, and organizing closets in TWO homes.
 And to complicate matters even more right after we returned from the west I promptly got really sick for a whole week!!
 So be kind when you look below and see my “before” photo of my very messy closet.
-Remember I retired on December 13 (which meant I brought home all my 35 year dermatology career supplies), celebrated Christmas, packed up everything for California and headed out on December 26!
+Remember I retired on December 18 (which meant I brought home all my 35-year dermatology career supplies), celebrated Christmas, packed up everything for California, and headed out on December 26!
 So when we returned to Chicago on May 10 this is what my closet looked like.

-When I finally was well I decided to get inspired to organize this space.
+1. Get inspired to organize this space.
 I think that to organize one’s closet you need to first imagine what you want the space to look like upon completion of the task.
 I believe a closet overhaul is a big weekend project.
-Here are the steps:

 Take a few moments to look online at various closets on Pinterest.
 This will help you to have visual ideas and possible desired endpoints.
 Also, turn on some happy music and make yourself a nice cup of tea or glass of wine.
 The goal here is to make this process as fun as possible.

 Take a good look at your space.
 Although I have a lifelong habit of organizing my closet twice yearly (once for spring/summer and once for fall/winter) I never really looked hard enough at my closet to realize how dark it was.

 My husband came to the rescue recently by checking both overhead light fixtures.
 Sure enough, we had several burned-out bulbs.
 He replaced these with brighter LED lights and voilà the space was much more inviting.